RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Shezad ul Haq
+Name: Zee Shah
-Registration Number: BSNU25101020
+Registration Number: BSNU25101043

 This repository is created as part of Lab Activity #1.